 Performance-Based Shares.
-The Company issued a total of 120,356 performance-based shares to its executives in 2023.
-The vesting for these performance-based shares is based on the compounded annual growth rate of the Company's Adjusted EBITDA and Free Cash Flow Per Share, as defined, for the three-year periods ending December 31, 2023, December 31, 2024, and December 31, 2025.
-For the 2023 period, one-third of such performance-based shares either vested or will vest on the anniversary date of the awards, as both of the Company's growth-rate targets for such period were achieved.
-Vesting of the remaining performance-based shares requires satisfaction of similar conditions for the 2024 and 2025 periods.
+The Company issued a total of 176,377 performance-based shares to its executives in 2024.
+The vesting for these performance-based shares is based on the compounded annual growth rate of the Company's Adjusted EBITDA and Free Cash Flow Per Share, as defined and adjudicated by the Company's compensation committee, for the three-year periods ending December 31, 2024, December 31, 2025, and December 31, 2026.

 Restricted Stock Awards.
-On May 18, 2023, the Company issued to non-executive members of its Board of Directors, as compensation for their annual service, a total of 70,945 restricted shares under the 2015 Plan, with a one-year vesting period.
+On May 9, 2024, the Company issued to non-executive members of its Board of Directors, as compensation for their annual service, a total of 84,906 restricted shares under the 2015 Plan, with a one-year vesting period.
+Also in May 2024, the Company issued to employees a total of 207,125 restricted shares under the 2015 Plan, with a three-year vesting period.
+An additional 28,135 restricted shares were issued to newly-hired employees in November 2024 as "inducement grants" outside of the 2015 Plan, with a three-year vesting period.

-As of December 31, 2023, the Company had 671,041 stock-based awards authorized by stockholders and available for grant from the 2015 Plan.